 Quick + Easy Meals

 While this recipe isn’t a 30 minute meal, we love that it makes enough for leftovers, which can easily be reheated for lunch or another dinner.
 You could also make and freeze this casserole, and then pop it in the oven to reheat when you are in need of an already made meal.
 Just note that it may turn out a little more watery than when eaten fresh, and it should be good in the freezer for 1-2 months in an airtight container.
 We love meals like this since the effort is totally worth the time saved on another day!
 That’s what our Paleo Meal Plans are all about – making you more efficient in the kitchen!
 Need a little help getting organized or just want to reclaim some of your free-time?
-Try it out for 21 days FREE here!
+Check out all the details here!

 Ok, now it’s your turn!
 Make a big pan of this creamy garlic spaghetti squash casserole and enjoy the goodness.
 Let us know how it goes by leaving a comment below.
 Take a photo and tag us on Instagram @realsimplegood, so we can check it out!